-The Personal Development Center researches the inner powers of individuals from an experiential, physiological and historical basis.
+The PDC is researching the inner powers of individuals from an experiential, physiological and historical basis.
 Individuals can use these personal powers to become essentially as gods in changing themselves and improving the world.
-The Personal Development Center re-translates ancient documents that describe these powers and studied the modern application of ancient techniques with hundreds of volunteers in public classes for nearly three decades.
+We have re-translated ancient documents that describe these personal powers.
+In addition, we have studied the modern application of ancient techniques with hundreds of volunteers in public classes for over four decades.

-Provide recently recovered information on how to counteract the suppressive conditioning placed on the body and brain that begins during the social conformity of adolescence.
+- Provide recently recovered information on how to counteract the suppressive conditioning placed on the body and brain that begins during the social conformity of adolescence.

-Encourage curious seekers to fully examine our findings and become a power in assisting others to uncover the suppressed truths.
+- Encourage curious seekers to fully examine our findings and become a power in assisting others to uncover the suppressed truths.

-The Personal Development Center began in 1975 in response to a large number of curious Americans who were interested in investigating some of the ancient yogic practices from India, which at the time were literally sweeping the U.S.
+The Personal Development Center began in 1975 in response to a large number of curious Americans interested in investigating some of the ancient yogic practices from India, which at the time were literally sweeping the U.S.

 Robert L. Peck, a well-recognized scientist in the field of energy conversion and storage, has directed the Center since its beginning.
 While working as a supervisor in a research lab, Peck started teaching an ancient form of active meditation free of charge in his off-hours.
 His classes became in wide demand; therefore, he started teaching Eastern philosophy and practices in adult ed. programs, in church basements, and at a local university.